 Garbage bags – For the same reasons as above, but for bigger and bulkier, or more, things.
 And they make a handy emergency poncho.

 Duct tape – This is obvious.
 You can repair your bag, use it as a label, repair clothing….its uses are only limited by your imagination.
 Here are some more ideas.
-You can bring an entire roll, or roll some around your water bottle or other cylindrical object.
-And yes, in a pinch, you can create an evening gown out of duct tape.
+Don’t bring an entire roll; roll some around your water bottle or other cylindrical object.

 Zip Ties – These are great impromptu luggage locks, but they also work great for repairs.
 Bring a bunch of miscellaneous sizes.
-Continue reading Miscellaneous Items to Bring
+Continue reading “Miscellaneous Items to Bring”

 A fear many have about traveling outside of the United States is personal safety.
 Much of this is ingrained in the fear of the unknown, and not on any firm data.
 While there are dangerous regions in the world today (Afghanistan, Syria, Iraq, Nicaragua, Yemen, Pakistan), there are many parts of the world that are considerably safer than regions of the US.
 Thailand in particular is a very safe destination for travel.
 By many measures of crime and safety rates, Thailand is safer than Canada, New Zealand, Australia, China, Belgium, and far safer than France, Italy, Ireland, and even the United States.
 And within the United States, places like New York City, Los Angeles, Chicago, and Detroit are far more dangerous than many developing countries.